-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$500 per person (\$1000 per family) for the Standard Option.
-The calendar year deductible applies to almost all benefits in this Section.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$250 per person or \$500 per family and applies to services when you pay a percentage of charges.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Also, read Section 9 about Coordinating benefits with other coverage, including with Medicare.